kaukict/AzureResume/README.md

 To expand the project and learn more about containerization, I added a simple API that allows the website to send a welcome email when a visitor submits their email address.

 The backend is built in Node.js and runs inside a Docker container.
-It uses SendGrid to send emails and loads the email content from an external HTML template, this mean that the email can eb updated withou rebuilding the container.
+It uses SendGrid to send emails and loads the email content from an external HTML template, this mean that the email can be updated without rebuilding the container.

 The Docker image is stored in GitHub Container Registry(still private as in need to hande some security concern first) and deployed to Azure using Azure Container Apps.
 It scales automatically and exposes a secure HTTPS endpoint that the static site can call.